-In 2020-21, I have been awarded an American Fellowship by the American Association of University Women (AAUW) to work on my book-in-progress, Corporations at the Climate Crossroads: Multilevel Governance and Global Climate Action.
+In 2020-21, I have been awarded an American Fellowship by the American Association of University Women (AAUW) to work on my book-in-progress, Corporations at Climate Crossroads: Multilevel Governance , Publi c Policy, and Global Climate Action.
 My book is under contract with MIT Press.
 Read about it here.

-I am a Principal Investigator or Co-PI for research that has been funded by National Research Council, National Oceanic Atmospheric Administration (NOAA), and the V. Kann Rasmussen Foundation.
+I am a Principal Investigator or Co-PI for research that has been funded by the National Research Council, National Oceanics and Atmospheric Administration (NOAA), and the V. Kann Rasmussen Foundation.

 Prior to joining ASU, I served as a National Research Council Postdoctoral Fellow at NOAA.
 Before academia, I worked as a Senior Analyst in Economic Research at the Federal Reserve Bank of San Francisco, with a focus on the regional economy and the technology sector; I authored the SF Fed's Beige Book and was part of the team that prepared policy briefings for the FOMC meetings.
 I received my Ph.D. in Public Policy & Management at the University of Washington.
 I earned my MSc in Economics from University College London.
 I graduated from UC Berkeley with a BA in Economics with a minor in Environmental Economics and Policy.